microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 - `loading-text`: The text to present when suggestions are loading.
 - `label`: The text applied to the `aria-label` attribute of the internal input element.
 - `labelledby`: The text applied to the `aria-labelledby` attribute of the internal input element.
-- `showloading`:  Whether to display a loading state if the menu is opened.
 - `filter-selected`:  Whether to remove selected elements from the option list (default=true)
 - `filter-query`:  Whether to remove elements that don't match the query string (default=true)

 *Properties:*
+- `showLoading`:  Whether to display a loading state if the menu is opened.
 - `listItemTemplate`: (ViewTemplate) Template used to generate listItems, used as part of a repeat directive.
 - `defaultListItemTemplate`: (ViewTemplate) Default template used to generate list items, used as part of a repeat directive.
 - `menuOptionTemplate`: (ViewTemplate) Template used to generate menu options, used as part of a repeat directive.